QubitPi/Wilhelm/README.md

 docker run -d -it -p 8080:8080 -e WILHELM_NOTIFICATION_SERVICE_URL=http://my-horten:8080 jack20191124/wilhelm
 ```

-where `my-horten` is the [QubitPi/Horten] service identifiers in Docker Compose
+where `my-horten` is the [QubitPi/Horten] service IP or service identifiers in Docker Compose environment

 ### Healthcheck